TheLastMillennial/CEyboard/ReadMe.md

 An AutoHotKey Script for SmartPad on the TI-84 Plus CE.
 By TheLastMillennial

-This project allows you to treat your TI-84 Plus CE like an external keyboard!
+CEyboard allows you to treat your TI-84 Plus CE like an external keyboard!
 It interprets the wierd keys the official TI-SmartPad app outputs and turns them into useful key presses.

 ## Required Hardware: